 Introduction to HMAC

-HMAC stands for Hash based Message Authentication code is a digital signature algorithm which is designed to reused the message digest Algorithm like MD5 and SHA-1, and to provide efficient data integrity protocol mechanism.
-As HMAC is used to encrypt the plain text in a secure manner, it is being used in Secure Socket Layer protocol, SSL certificate and has been chosen as a mandatory security implementation for the internet protocol i.e. IP.
+HMAC stands for Hash-based Message Authentication Code.
+It is a digital signature algorithm designed to reuse the message digest Algorithm like MD5 and SHA-1 and provide an efficient data integrity protocol mechanism.
+As HMAC is used to encrypt the plain text in a secure manner, it is being used in Secure Socket Layer protocol, SSL certificate and has been chosen as a mandatory security implementation for the internet protocol, i.e. IP.

 How HMAC Works?